-Running Time: 2 hours 14 minutes including a 20-minute interval
+Running Time: 2 hours 15 minutes including a 20-minute interval.
+Please note that there is no re-entry to the auditorium.

 Content warnings:

 - Strong language including sexist language and racist slurs - Depictions of racism and references to slavery - Depictions of sexism and sexist attitudes - Depictions of abusive relationships and acts of domestic violence, including ableism - Depictions of classism and themes of class discrimination - Alcohol consumption and references to alcoholism - Death on stage - Allusions to animal hunting - References to incest